Toonpur Ka Superrhero: Plot

 However, Jagaro gets to know of the plan concocted by the Devtoons and kidnaps Aditya's family to prevent his own demise.
 However, Aditya challenges Jagaro to a game- a final fight.
 Jagaro agrees, and the game starts at his gaming club.
 Aditya manages to complete the first level, which is wild-west themed, by rescuing Priya from the Toonasurs and destroying them.
-In the second round, Priya plays a pivotal role in crossing the traps successfully and saving Raima and the Devtoons by her ingenuity.
+In the second round, Priya plays a pivotal role in crossing the traps successfully and saving Raima and the Devtoons with her ingenuity.
 Jagaro uses many methods of cunning and deceit throughout the rounds to prevent Aditya's victory.
 The third round is the final duel between Aditya and Jagaro, which Aditya manages to win after a long struggle.
 Afterwards, Kabir finally accepts his father as a real hero, which finally makes Aditya happy.
-Rubdoot is given Aditya's autograph and becomes his best-friend.
-The end of the movie shows Aditya leaving the Devtoons in peace, and Toonpur in a joyous celebration.
+Rubdoot is given Aditya's autograph and becomes his best friend.
+The end of the movie shows Aditya leaving the Devtoons in peace and Toonpur in a joyous celebration.